- LAST REVIEWED: 08 June 2017

 - DOI: 10.1093/obo/9780199920082-0122

-Many of the surveys of traditional historiography published in Chinese follow dynastic lines, including Du 1993–2004 and Tang 2001, and they still to do so as surveys continue to be regularly published in the People’s Republic of China as well as in the Republic of China.
-Among the most important works in a Western language are Beasley and Pulleyblank 1961 and Leslie, et al. 1973 because they provide studies on specific aspects of Chinese history as single volumes covering many dynasties.
-These works are complemented by recent studies that seek to uncover the underlying nature of traditional Chinese historiography and place them in context with Western historiography, such as Schmidt-Glintzer, et al. 2005.
-In contrast, Ng and Wang 2005 presents the development of Chinese historiography in more formal ways as a gradual process from the earliest times to the end of the Qing.
+Many of the surveys of traditional historiography published in Chinese follow dynastic lines, including Du 1993–2004 and Tang 2001, and they still do so, as surveys continue to be regularly published in the People’s Republic of China as well as in the Republic of China.
+Among the most important works in a Western language are Beasley and Pulleyblank 1961 and Leslie, et al. 1973, because they provide studies on specific aspects of Chinese history as single volumes covering many dynasties.
+These works are complemented by recent studies that seek to uncover the underlying nature of traditional Chinese historiography and place it in context with Western historiography, such as Schmidt-Glintzer, et al. 2005.
+In contrast, Ng and Wang 2005 presents the development of Chinese historiography in a more formal way, as a gradual process from the earliest times to the end of the Qing.

 Beasley, William G., and Edwin G. Pulleyblank, eds.
 Historians of China and Japan.
 Oxford: Oxford University Press, 1961.